Best Cameras For xTool D1 and D1 Pro 2023 (DIY & Paid)

 - The camera

 You can plug this kit directly into your computer, and then it gets to work.
-It interfaces with LightBurn’s software, which gives all the benefits we mentioned earlier — it lets you lay out cuts on the material through your live image, allows you to monitor the cut, and helps you maximize every bit of your material.
+It interfaces with LightBurn’s software, which gives all the benefits we mentioned earlier.
+It lets you lay out cuts on the material through your live image, lets you monitor the cut, and helps you maximize every bit of your material.

 This all-in-one kit takes about 10 minutes to assemble and install on your laser cutter, then 15 minutes to configure and integrate into the LightBurn software.
 From there, you’re all set.